Unboxed-Software/solana-course/content/compressed-nfts.md

 The `utils.ts` file has a few helper functions to keep you from writing more unnecessary boilerplate than you need to.
 They are as follows:

-- `getOrCreateKeypair` will create a new keypair for you and save it to a `.env` file, or if there’s already a private key in the `.env` file it will initialize a keypair from that.
-- `airdropSolIfNeeded` will airdrop some Devnet SOL to a specified address if that address’s balance is below 1 SOL.
 - `createNftMetadata` will create the NFT metadata for a given creator public key and index.
 The metadata it’s getting is just dummy metadata using the URI corresponding to the provided index from the `uri.ts` list of URIs.
 - `getOrCreateCollectionNFT` will fetch the collection NFT from the address specified in `.env` or if there is none it will create a new one and add the address to `.env`.

-Finally, there’s some boilerplate in `index.ts` that calls creates a new Devnet connection, calls `getOrCreateKeypair` to initialize a “wallet,” and calls `airdropSolIfNeeded` to fund the wallet if its balance is low.

 We will be writing all of our code in the `index.ts`.